snehasrinivas07/CrowdSenseAI/README.md

 Modern sports and entertainment venues suffer from "Post-Game Congestion" and "Half-Time Gridlock." **CrowdSense AI** solves this by bridging the gap between raw stadium data and actionable intelligence.

-It doesn't just show you a map; it **reasons** about crowd flow using the **Gemini 1.5 Flash** model, pushing proactive "nudges" to attendees and operational "actions" to staff—all in real-time.
+It doesn't just show you a map; it **reasons** about crowd flow using an ensemble of **Gemini Pro** and **Claude Sonnet** models, pushing proactive "nudges" to attendees and operational "actions" to staff—all in real-time.

 ---